grbfacet/facet/tutorial.md

 ### To summarize:

-We noted that the Linac produced bunches of 1.8 x 10<sup>10</sup>electrons with 42GeV of energy per electron.
+We noted that the Linac produced bunches of 1.8 x 10<sup>10</sup>electrons with 42 GeV of energy per electron.
 This is the equivalent of the energy of a baseball thrown at 93 mph.
 Since the Linac was producing 60 bunches per second one might imagine what it would be like to have 60 major league baseball pitchers each one hitting us with a fastball every second.

 According to Newtonian theory the energy of motion of an object is